men9xuan/Community-fridge-II/README.md

 ## Community fridge web application with MongoDB

-This is my 4th course assignment of COMP 2406
+This is my 4th course assignment of COMP 2406 Winter 22

 It connects the Community fridge web application to a MongoDB database.